MarcosJBM/spacetraveling/README.md

 - [x] src/styles/global.scss
 - [ ] src/styles/common.module.scss

-### 📝 Funcionalities
+### 📝 Functionalities

 #### Home page

 - [x] List all posts from prismic
 - [x] Render a button in the end of the list if there's more posts to be rendered
 - [x] If there's no more posts to be rendered, the button will not be rendered
-- [] When clicking on a post, the user has to be redirected to the post page
+- [x] When clicking on a post, the user has to be redirected to the post page
-- [] The page has to be statically generated
+- [x] The page has to be statically generated